Sue Bright, Executive Director

 Virginia Mendiola Executive Administrative Officer

 With over a decade of experience in the field of addiction treatment, Victoria Herbert brings a passion to New Directions for Women that demonstrate client centered care and service.
-As the Intake Leader Ms. Herbert leads her team in providing immediate access to care and additional referral service for every call for help that reaches out to New Directions for Women.
+As the Finance Counselor, Victoria provides financial customer service for every family that reaches out to New Directions for Women.
 Having experience from other treatment organizations that treat a broader scope of patients, Ms. Herbert has appreciated the opportunity to focus on the underserved population of women and women with dependent children suffering from alcohol or drug dependencies.
 Ms. Herbert is a Nationally Certified Drug and Alcohol Counselor (NCAC)